 … and bead side.
 The drill stop is set to prevent going through:

-Once all the holes have been drilled ø 1, they are a bit enlarged with a hand mandrel, those of the beads to ø 1.1, those of the body to ø 1.2 or 1.3, to facilitate the positioning of the ø 1 Evergreen pins.
-These are glued on the beads.
+Once all the holes have been drilled ø 1, they are a bit enlarged with a hand mandrel, those of the bellows to ø 1.1, those of the body to ø 1.2 or 1.3, to facilitate the positioning of the ø 1 Evergreen pins.
+These are glued on the bellows.

 Sanding is done with wet sandpaper, successive grits 400, 600 and 1000.
 The areas to be treated in particular are those that have been milled, and the roof where is a visible moulding seal as well as a rest of sprue, right in the middle.